bloxinfra/kubespray/inventory/ovh/README.md

 To run with the following command from the root of the kubespray directory:
 `ansible-playbook -i inventory/ovh/hosts.yaml cluster.yml -b -v --private-key=~/.ssh/key --user ubuntu`

+Run the Ansible disks playbook to configure the disks:

+NOTE: Make sure that only bare metal nodes are passed into the `Create /mnt/disks/kubernetes folder for worker nodes` task.
+`ansible-playbook -i inventory/ovh/hosts.yaml disks.yml -b -v --private-key=~/.ssh/key --user ubuntu`

 ## Add ExternalIP to the node
 This is necessary because the CL/EL helm charts require the ExternalIP to be set on the node.
 This is not done automatically by kubespray.
 ```bash